 New forms of technology have made fashion design a lot more convenient.
-Whether you’re using silk or polyester for your clothing collection, digital printing has revolutionized print designing by way of its use of dye sublimation technology.
+Whether you’re using silk or polyester for your clothing collection, digital printing on fabric has revolutionized print designing by way of dye sublimation technology.

 The Origins of Fabric Printing